Thursday, May 21, 2026

 3. What happens if you play the second-best move?
 Knowing the punishment for a mistake anchors the correct move in memory.

-If you cannot answer these questions, study the position first — watch an annotated game or check a database — before moving on to drilling.
+If you cannot answer these questions, study the position first, watch an annotated game or check a database, before moving on to drilling.
+If you are still deciding which Black defense to build this understanding around, our decision framework for the best response to 1.e4 by rating is a good starting filter before you memorize anything.

 Step 2: Break Openings into Positions, Not Sequences